-MW Otherwise, a N/A Data Record will apply to the Providing Unit for the Performance Incident. if criteria a) or b) is false.
+Otherwise, a N/A Data Record will apply to the Providing Unit for the Performance Incident if criteria a) or b) is false.

-5.85.9 Secondary Operating Reserve (SOR)
+5.8 Secondary Operating Reserve (SOR)

-5.8.15.9.1 Method of Performance Assessment Secondary Operating Reserve (SOR)
+5.8.1.1 Method of Performance Assessment Secondary Operating Reserve (SOR)

-Performance Assessment of the SOR service will be based on an evaluation of the Providing Unit's performance during the entire time range of T+15 to T+90 seconds, i.e. the SOR Period.
+Performance Assessment of the SOR service will be based on an evaluation of the Providing Unit's performance during a Frequency Event.
+The assessment of SOR performance is carried out during the entire SOR time range of T+15 to T+90 seconds, i.e. the SOR Period.